 One secret to vegan French cooking is to keep a rich stock on-hand to use for sauces and soups.
-We’ve adapted an old French recipe so you’ll have rich homemade veggie stock for your favorite dishes.
+I’ve adapted an old French recipe so you’ll have rich homemade veggie stock for your favorite dishes.

-Note: Makes one quart; double the recipe for ½ gallon.
+Chef’s Note: Makes one quart; double the recipe for ½ gallon.

 From The Gold Cookbook by Louis P. De Gouy

 *Recipe has been modified.

 Are you a beginner vegan?
 Visit the Start Here section or pick up a copy of It’s Easy to Start Eating Vegan.
 To learn about packaged vegan foods you can find online or in most stores, visit the Food Reviews section.